Projects per year

 Nancy has significant and continuing experience of teaching mathematics education on undergraduate and postgraduate programmes and currently also supervises the education research of MA, PhD and EdD students.

-Nancy is currently Deputy Head of School (Quality Assurance and Enhancement) and is a member of the School of Education’s Senior Management Board.
-She chairs the school’s Quality and Standards Committee.
+Nancy is currently Quality Assurance lead for the School of Education and is a member of the School leadership Group.
+Amongst other duties she chairs the school’s Quality and Standards Committee.
 Prior to joining the university, Nancy was a local authority primary mathematics consultant.
 She is also an experienced primary school teacher.

 My research focuses on the teaching and learning of primary mathematics, including the impact of policy on classroom mathematical activity.
 My particular interests are in the social context of primary mathematics learning, including the role of dialogue in learning.

 I was awarded the Janet Duffin prize 2021 for the paper making the most important contribution to the journal Research in Mathematics Education for a paper published following my doctoral research.